-The grant is available to residents whose total household income is less than £30,000 a year, including benefits, in homes with the lowest energy (EPC) rating of E, F or G.
+The grant is available to residents whose total household income is less than £30,000 a year, including benefits, in homes with the lowest energy (EPC) ratings of D, E, F or G.

-Improvements could save the least efficient households up to £600 a year on their energy bills.
-Work could include new wall, floor, loft and roof insulation as well as the installation of low carbon heating systems, energy-efficient doors and windows and improved heating control and hot water tanks.
+Improvements could save the coldest and least energy efficient households hundreds of pounds a year on their energy bills.
+Works could include new wall, floor, loft and roof insulation as well as the installation of energy-efficient doors and windows and improved hot water tanks.

 How it works

-The energy efficiency of eligible homes would be assessed by experts and works will be carried out by an experienced contractor in accordance with an agreed works plan.
-All improvement works are carried out by Trustmark certified Everwarm engineers and will be completed in accordance with Covid-19 secure guidelines.
+The energy efficiency of eligible homes will be assessed by experts and works will be carried out by an experienced contractor in accordance with an agreed works plan.
+All improvement works are carried out by Trustmark-certified Warmworks subcontractors and will be completed in accordance with Covid-19 secure guidelines.

 Successful applicants would not have to repay the money as it is backed by the Secretary of State for Business, Energy and Industrial Strategy.